d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 The uploadcomp command requires iLO firmware version v1.48(a) or later.
 Earlier iLO Firmware versions will fail with a return code 103.
 iLO firmware version v1.48(a) or later is required because the <b>uploadcomp</b> command depends on the Bunny Hop feature found in that version of the iLO firmware.
 Before updating the iLO firmware, see <a href="https://support.hpe.com/hpesc/public/docDisplay?docId=emr_na-a00068199en_us" target="_blank">the customer advisory regarding iLO firmware upgrades</a>.
-To download the latest iLO Firmware, see the <a href="https://support.hpe.com/hpsc/swd/public/detail?swItemId=MTX_912b35cf18cd4b7ea530732822" target="_blank">Drivers & Software page for the Online ROM Flash Firmware Package - HPE iLO 5</a>
+To download the latest iLO6 Firmware, see the <a href="https://support.hpe.com/connect/s/softwaredetails?language=en_US&softwareId=MTX_d3cad213c1df4acb9392b2f10a" target="_blank">Drivers & Software page for the Online ROM Flash Firmware Package - HPE iLO 6</a>
 </aside>

 <p class="fake_header">Parameters</p>